-Instruction 177 transfers data from elements of register V_j to memory.
+Instruction 177 transfers data from elements of register $\forall j$ to memory.

-Register elements begin with 0 and are incremented by 1 for each transfer.
+For instructions 176i0k and 1770jk, register elements begin with 0 and are incremented by 1 for each transfer.
 Memory addresses begin with (A0) and are incremented by the contents of Ak.
-Ak contains a signed 22-bit integer which is added to the address of the current word to obtain the address of the next word.
-The 2 high-order bits of (Ak) are ignored.
+Ak contains a signed 24-bit integer which is added to the address of the current word to obtain the address of the next word.
 Ak can specify either a positive or negative increment allowing both forward and backward streams of reference.